 - a short sale

 - or other loss mitigation option (way to reduce your loss)

-If you need help understanding your loss mitigation options and how to apply for them, contact a housing counseling agency.
-Most housing counseling agencies offer free, or low-cost services.
-Important deadline: You may apply for loss mitigation options until 37 days before the foreclosure auction sale date.
+If you need help understanding your options to mitigate (reduce) loss and how to apply for them, contact a housing counseling agency.
+Most housing counseling agencies offer free or low-cost services.
+DEADLINE: You may apply for loss mitigation options until 37 days before the foreclosure auction sale date.